sBondoc/econ_live_2018_fall/files/post.md

 ```

-(Sorry about the lack of color in the code; it appears Tumblr does not support Markdown syntax highlighting in code blocks.)
+(If you are viewing this on Tumblr, sorry about the lack of color in the code; it appears Tumblr does not support Markdown syntax highlighting in code blocks.
+It might help if you view the [.md file](https://github.com/sBondoc/econ_live_2018_fall/blob/master/files/post.md) on my GitHub page.)

 # Explanation #